TosbackCgusBridge-Bot/CGUs-versions/Patch/Privacy Policy.md

 Protection for Children

 We have no intention of collecting personal information from children under the age of 13.
-When we become aware that personal information from a child under 13 has been collected without such childâs parent or guardianâs consent, we will use all reasonable efforts to delete such information from our database.
+When we become aware that personal information from a child under 13 has been collected without such child’s parent or guardian’s consent, we will use all reasonable efforts to delete such information from our database.

 Other Web Sites